matthold86/matthold86/README.md

 ## 🔭 Current Projects
 - Building a [homography matrix prediction model](https://github.com/Duke-Basketball-Analytics/homography-deep-learning-model) (part of a larger project for tracking basketball player locations from game footage) 🏀
-- Building a [AI Classroom Assistant](https://github.com/matthold86/AI.ClassroomAssistant) for empowering teachers to integrate AI in the classroom ✏️
+- Building an [AI Classroom Assistant](https://github.com/matthold86/AI.ClassroomAssistant) for empowering teachers to integrate AI in the classroom ✏️

 ## 🌱 Learning Goals
 - Mastering FastAPI for async programming